Coulommiers is a Cow Cheese from Coulommiers in the Champagne-Ardenne region of France.

 When selecting wines to pair with Coulommiers, it is essential to consider the cheese's creamy texture and subtle tanginess.

-Our favourite pairing is Blanc de Blanc.
+Another favourite pairing is Blanc de Blanc.

 Sparkling wines are incredible with Coulommiers.
 The bubbles cleanse the palate between bites, while the acidity complements the creaminess of the cheese.
 Go for something light and dry: